gzuuus/dvmcp/packages/dvmcp-discovery/README.md

 ```

 You can obtain an NWC connection string from compatible wallets like Alby or Coinos.
 When a tool requires payment, the discovery server will automatically pay the invoice using the configured NWC wallet.

+## Encryption Support

+The DVMCP Discovery enables secure communication through a flexible encryption system.
+It offers three distinct modes:

+- **DISABLED**: No encryption is used for communication.
+- **OPTIONAL**: (Default) Encrypted and unencrypted messages are accepted, and responses mirror the format of the incoming message.
+This provides maximum compatibility.
+- **REQUIRED**: Only encrypted communication is accepted and generated, ensuring high security.

+For a comprehensive overview of the available encryption modes and their operational behavior, including configuration examples, please refer to the [DVMCP Encryption Configuration Guide](../dvmcp-commons/src/encryption/README.md).

 ## Usage